You may wish to see an introductory page to this section first.

 Bad Kreuznach owes its name to Cruciniacum, a small Roman town on the road between Mogontiacum (Mainz) and Augusta Treverorum (Trier).
 Initially it was a military post, but in the second half of the Ist century AD it became a civilian settlement.
 The Romans greatly favoured the development of agriculture in the region as a mean to stabilize their conquest and in the late IIIrd century they promoted viticulture which soon became a major contributor to the local economy.
 Gravestones, potteries, glassware and other ancient materials were found at Bad Kreuznach and its environs, but only in 1966 some remains on a hill outside the town were identified as those of a large Roman villa.
 Archaeologists decided to relocate its fine mosaics to a modern museum.
 The remaining outdoor evidence of the building indicates it had a peristyle, something which is rare to be observed north of the Alps.
 In the IVth century is was turned into a fortified site.

 Victorinus was a very talented mosaic maker and was well aware of the iconography of the Sea God Oceanus, who was always portrayed wearing crab horns.
 Oceanus surrounded by sea creatures was a very popular subject, not only in nearby Gaul and Spain, but also in Africa and Asia.
-The mosaic shows also a pastime which is still very popular today; anglers can be seen in mosaics in Leptis Magna, Carthage and Thugga, all towns in the Roman province of Africa.
-It is possible that Victorinus had received drawings of mosaics from workshops of that province, which achieved levels of excellence in the art of mosaic making.
+The mosaic shows also an angler, another popular subject which can be seen in mosaics at Leptis Magna, Carthage and Thugga, all towns in the Roman province of Africa and even on silver bowls.
+It is possible that Victorinus had received drawings of mosaics from workshops of that province, which achieved levels of excellence in the art of mosaic making, also in the depiction of large buildings.

 The presence of a mosaic depicting gladiatorial fights was already known in the late XIXth century.
 In line with the practice of the time it was brought back to the aspect it had when it was initially made, depriving it of its venerable decay.
 It decorated a smaller triclinium, which was heated by an hypocaust system.